CamiloCCarvalho/Exercises-PHP/04-bigSum/description.md

     (-2³¹) to (2³¹-1) or [-2147483648, 2147483647].

-When we add several integer values, the resulting sum might exceed the above range.
-You might need to use long int C/C++/Java to store such sums.
+When we add several integer values, the resulting sum might exceed the above range. *You might need to use long int C/C++/Java to store such sums*.